Tian Song Durian Is A Gift From Heaven

 Taking a look at the fruitlets inside, you’d see a unique identifiable feature of tian song.

-While the colour of the aril is typical yellow and nothing flashy in the line of little red, each chamber will contain only 1 fruitlet seed.
+While the colour of the aril is typical yellow and nothing flashy in the line of little red, each chamber will usually contain only 1 fruitlet seed.
 Either that or it would appear to only contain 1.

 There might be outliers that have more than 1 seed hidden in a lobe, but the appearance from the outside will still look like just 1.
+When there is more than 1 seed, you’d find that each seed separates from each other beautifully with it’s own dedicated aril membrane.

 And of course… surely you don’t expect a durian that has been constantly talked about in durian circles just for the single fruitlets in each segment, right?